If you read my article about deciding whether to play the guitar or the banjo, you know I sold my banjo and bought a banjitar in 2019.

 If you’re just starting your journey learning guitar, you will have an easier time learning on a standard guitar.

-(And if you’re interested in the standard guitar I recommend, check out the Jasmine S35).
+And if you’re interested in the standard guitar I recommend, check out the Jasmine S35.
+It’s an extremely high-rated instrument, and its price hovers around $100!
+It’s hard to beat that!

 If you already own a standard guitar and are interested in purchasing a starter banjo-guitar, this is a reasonably priced instrument with solid reviews.

-For instance, it’s difficult to find many mid-range electric/acoustic banjo guitars (or banjos) for less than $400.
+For instance, it isn’t easy to find many mid-range electric/acoustic banjo guitars (or banjos) for less than $400.

 However, you can find countless guitars priced between $100 and $400.